Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \subsubsection{Applications of AI-driven QC for Task Offloading}

 \

 The emergence and rapid development of AI have transformed QC techniques for task offloading into a higher level of smartness and efficiency through many scenarios, e.g., IoV \cite{done-second-gaopeng-7-ok} and smart healthcare \cite{done-second-shike-4-ok}.
-Specifically, in \cite{done-second-gaopeng-7-ok}, a resource management strategy was introduced to achieve the balance between between communication and computation requirements by continuously monitoring the status of local vehicles, MEC-assisted WiFi links, and cloud-assisted 5G cellular networks.
-It empowered vehicles to make adaptive and flexible decisions regarding task offloading and transmission.
-To tackle the optimization problem in the face of time-varying channel conditions, it was reformulated as a MDP, solved by QRL to derive the real-time optimal resource management policy.
-The approach posited a virtual quantum server for performing optimization, whereas works \cite{done-second-shike-4-ok, done-second-zhongrunhu-7} explicitly introduced quantum servers.
+Specifically, in \cite{done-second-gaopeng-7-ok}, a resource management strategy is introduced to achieve the balance between communication and computation requirements by continuously monitoring the status of local vehicles, MEC-assisted WiFi links, and cloud-assisted 5G cellular networks.
+It empowers vehicles to make adaptive and flexible decisions regarding task offloading and transmission.
+To tackle the optimization problem in the face of time-varying channel conditions, the problem is reformulated as a MDP problem, solved by QRL to derive the real-time optimal resource management policy.
+The approach assumes a virtual quantum server for performing optimization, whereas works \cite{done-second-shike-4-ok, done-second-zhongrunhu-7} explicitly introduce quantum servers.

-In \cite{done-second-shike-4-ok}, a dynamic computation offloading schedule was designed to minimize total latency within a hybrid setup, accommodating both classical (CPUs/GPUs) and quantum (QPUs) computing resources in cloud servers.
-This strategy ensured sustainable computation offloading while meeting individual latency constraints and the requisite success ratio for each task.
-Initially, the latency minimization problem was reformulated as a step-wise mixed-integer non-convex optimization task utilizing Lyapunov techniques.
-Subsequently, a DQN was employed for computation offloading mode selection, CPU/GPU mode or QPU mode, for cloud servers, addressing the optimization problem.
-Additionally, quantum edge servers were established in \cite{done-second-zhongrunhu-7}.
-It formulated a classical and quantum computation offloading problem as a mixed-integer programming model, which was tackled using a multi-agent hybrid continuous-discrete DRL algorithm.
+In \cite{done-second-shike-4-ok}, a dynamic computation offloading schedule is designed to minimize total latency within a hybrid setup, accommodating both classical (CPUs/GPUs) and quantum (QPUs) computing resources in cloud servers.
+This strategy ensures sustainable computation offloading while meeting individual latency constraints and the requisite success ratio for each task.
+Initially, the latency minimization problem is reformulated as a step-wise mixed-integer non-convex optimization task by utilizing Lyapunov techniques.
+Subsequently, DQN is employed for computation offloading mode selection, CPU/GPU mode or QPU mode, for cloud servers.
+Additionally, quantum edge servers are established in \cite{done-second-zhongrunhu-7}.
+It formulates a classical and quantum computation offloading problem as a mixed-integer programming model, which is tackled using a multi-agent hybrid continuous-discrete DRL algorithm.